Menu

 The ideal temperature on a train is a perennial “hot” topic.
 The fact is that achieving a comfortable onboard environment isn’t as simple as you might think.
 Temperature and ventilation cannot simply be controlled by pressing a button but depend on numerous other factors.
 Read on to learn more about air conditioning on trains.

-SBB/CFF/FFS (Photos)
+SBB/CFF/FFS (Text)Claudia Link (Photos)

 The key points: